Editorial Statement: Terms and Conditions. The Legal Form of Images

 Pursuing these questions further, the discussion on the juridification of the image should be complemented by “paying greater attention to the legal forms of property,” as Brenna Bhandar and Alberto Toscano have argued, in order to “problematize the unconscious character attributed to commodity exchange as a form of practical abstraction.”
 According to Sven Lütticken, “legal forms are consciously elaborated as real abstractions that are effective in the social world.
 The value form in capitalism is deeply dependent on the supposedly universal rights granted to the abstract person—in particular the right to own property” (Lütticken 2023, 241).

-Undoubtedly, the legal forms that real abstraction entails (and the specific abstractions induced by law) are crucially shaped by the current bubble of Generative Artificial Intelligence (NFTs, ChatGPT, images.ai, DALL·E 2, Stable Diffusion etc.).
-The extent to which techno-economic development will continue to influence the juridical-ontological status of images may prove relevant in assessing the impact of the legal matrix on the practices and production of the audiovisual.
+Undoubtedly, the legal forms that real abstraction entails (and the specific abstractions induced by law) are crucially shaped by the current bubble of Generative Artificial Intelligence (NFTs, ChatGPT, images.ai, DALL·E 2, Stable Diffusion, etc.).
+The extent to which techno-economic developments will continue to influence the juridical-ontological status of images may prove decisive in assessing the impact of the legal matrix on audiovisual practices.

 Objectives

-The analysis of the current accumulation of global and planetary crises cannot be separated from the attempt to understand the collapse of the regime of truth in which Western ideas of enlightenment, modernity, liberalism and democracy were once organized.
+The analysis of the current accumulation of global and planetary crises cannot be separated from the collapse of the regime of truth in which Western ideas of enlightenment, modernity, liberalism and democracy were once organized.
 Against the background of this complex of crises, the importance of the sphere of law has increased considerably.
-The juridification of social, economic and social realities promises more control.
-At the same time, it creates new actors for enforcing and observing these legal relationships.
+The juridification of economic and social realities promises more control.
+At the same time, it creates new actors tasked with enforcing and observing these legal relationships.

-The intertwining of legal forms and what appears as an image on the screens, on the printed page, in the spaces of contemporary art, thus becomes the subject of artistic processes and forms of knowledge, which in turn influence a general social discourse.
+The intertwining of legal forms and what appears as an image on screen, on the printed page, in the spaces of contemporary art, thus becomes the subject of artistic processes and forms of knowledge, which in turn influence a general social discourse.

 Largely inspired by Harun Farocki’s critique of documentary and operative images in projects on surveillance and law enforcement, the following aspects are central to the project:

-b) the infrastructures and forms of circulation of the law that determine the visibility (and invisibility) of images;
+- the infrastructures and forms of the law that determine the visibility (and invisibility) of images;

-c) audiovisual media as used in law enforcement, court proceedings and other legal contexts;
+- audiovisual media used in law enforcement, court proceedings, and other legal contexts;

-d) images and image producers who have become influential actors in the problematization of legal frameworks in the search for a socially anchored form of justice;
+- images and image producers problematizing legal frameworks in the search for a socially anchored form of justice;

-The central goal is a comprehensive gain in competence among the participants and the interested public—a deeper, socially anchored and therefore empowering understanding of the legal framework under which images (artistic and otherwise) are produced, circulated, viewed, used and reused.
-In this way, the critical sovereignty of individuals and collectives towards (and in dealing with) laws, regulations and legal disputes is to be strengthened.
+The central goal is a comprehensive competence among the participants and the interested public—a deeper, socially anchored, and therefore empowering understanding of the legal framework under which images (artistic and otherwise) are produced, circulated, viewed, used, and reused.
+In this way, the critical sovereignty of individuals and collectives towards (and in dealing with) laws, regulations, and legal disputes is to be strengthened.

 References